Skip to Main Content

 • Language

-• Define data elements for extraction
+• Define data elements for extraction (create spreadsheet)

-• Identify assessment process and tools
+• Identify methods for data assessment and synthesis

-• Register the protocol as appropriate
+• Register the protocol (not required)

 Conduct literature searches